Kicksecure/privleap/README.md

 The full syntax of the `leapctl` command is:

-    leapctl <--create|--destroy> <username>
+    leapctl <--create|--destroy> <user>

-    username : The name of the user account to create or destroy a communication socket of.
+    user : The username or UID of the user account to create or destroy a communication socket of.
 	--create : Specifies that leapctl should request a communication socket to be created for the specified user.
 	--destroy : Specifies that leapctl should request a communication socket